-Accessions showed significant phenotypic variation for most traits analysed which varied according to the trait and Zn treatment (Supplementary Tables S3 and S5).
-Plants in the severe Zn deficiency treatment had shoot Zn concentrations close to the reported minimum required for growth, which is around 15-20 $\mu g \, g^{-1}$ dry biomass (Marschner, 1995).
-Shoot Zn concentrations under mild Zn deficiency were approximately two times higher than under severe Zn deficiency (Fig. 2).
-In addition, plants in the mild Zn deficiency experiment had a higher SDW than plants in the severe Zn deficiency experiment, as they were grown for 10 days longer.
-From all shoot traits only Zn concentration was significantly correlated between the controls of the two Zn deficiency experiments, indicating that during the additional 10 days of growth between experiments other factors such as the growth rate of accessions affected their shoot biomass and Zn content in a different manner (Supplementary table S8).
-Accession Cvi-0 had to be excluded from further analysis as it had established poorly and too many plants were lost from especially the mild Zn deficiency experiment.
+close to the reported minimum required for growth, which is ~15-20 μ g g-1 dry biomass (Marschner, 1995).
+Shoot Zn concentrations under mild Zn deficiency were approximately twice as high than under severe Zn deficiency (Fig. 2).
+In addition, plants in the mild Zn deficiency experiment had a higher SDW than plants in the severe Zn deficiency experiment, as they were grown for 10 d longer.
+From all shoot traits, only Zn concentration was significantly correlated between the controls of the two Zn deficiency experiments, indicating that during the additional 10 d of growth between experiments, other factors such as the growth rate of accessions affected their shoot biomass and Zn content in a different manner (Supplementary Table S8).
+Accession Cvi-0 had to be excluded from further analysis as it had established poorly and too many plants were lost, especially from the mild Zn deficiency experiment.

-In both Zn deficiency treatments, most accessions showed reduced SDW relative to their respective control treatments, while few had a higher SDW and apparently were not affected by the reduced Zn supply (Fig. 3A and B).
-All accessions had a reduction in shoot Zn concentration of approximately 80% in both Zn deficiency treatments relative to their respective controls (Fig. 3C and D).
+In both Zn deficiency treatments, most accessions showed reduced SDW relative to their respective control treatments, while few had a higher SDW and apparently were not affected by the reduced Zn supply (Fig. 3A, B).
+Nearly all accessions had a reduction in shoot Zn concentration of ~80% in both Zn deficiency treatments relative to their respective controls (Fig. 3C, D).
 Also, accessions with high shoot Zn concentrations were not always among the ones with a high shoot total Zn content, due to differences in SDW.
-Tsu-0, Col-0 and Mt-0 were the best performing accessions under mild Zn deficiency in terms of having similar Zn concentrations as the other accessions and higher SDW across the Zn deficiency and control treatments.
-Thus, these accessions seem to be able to maintain growth under Zn deficiency albeit with some reduction in shoot Zn concentration.
-Conversely, Pa-2, C24 and Li-5:2 performed poorly under mild Zn deficiency, with a strong reduction in growth in comparison to the other accessions though with a small reduction in shoot Zn concentrations in both Zn deficiency treatments.
-These accessions appear to have a poor ability to take up Zn both under control and Zn deficient conditions which results in a limited capacity to grow and to maintain cellular Zn levels.
-Only accession Bor-4 showed an increase in SDW under severe Zn deficiency relative to its control treatment even though not statistically different from most of the other accessions (Fig. 3A, Supplementary table S8).
+Tsu-0, Col-0, and Mt-0 were the best performing accessions under mild Zn deficiency in terms of having similar Zn concentrations to the other accessions and higher SDW across the Zn deficiency and control treatments.
+Thus, these accessions seem to be able to maintain growth under Zn deficiency, albeit with some reduction in shoot Zn concentration.
+Conversely, Pa-2, C24, and Li-5:2 performed poorly under mild Zn deficiency, with a strong reduction in growth in comparison with the other accessions though with a small reduction in shoot Zn concentrations in both Zn deficiency treatments.
+These accessions appear to have a poor ability to take up Zn under both control and Zn-deficient conditions, which results in a limited capacity to grow and to maintain cellular Zn levels.
+Only accession Bor-4 showed an increase in SDW under severe Zn deficiency relative to its control treatment, even though this was not statistically different from most of the other accessions (Fig. 3A; Supplementary Table S8).
 Bor-4 also showed an increase in SDW under mild Zn deficiency, as did Shah.
 However, it is important to note that these two accessions were among the ones with the lowest SDW in their respective control treatments, which could explain their lower sensitivity to Zn deficiency.